Feature #671

 RAM has gotten so cheap that I would expect a lot of builders of new LinHES boxes would face the same disappointment.
 Anyway, I know maintaining two kernels doesn't sound great, but I'd be really surprised if the majority of LinHES users aren't migrating to (or already on) 64-bit hardware.
 I would think the i686 kernel could be phased out over time and we'd be back to just one kernel to maintain.

-Updated by cecil almost 2 years ago
+Updated by cecil over 12 years ago

 To do this right, it would take more than a kernel.
 An announcement will be made shortly, I'm sure you'll be happy.
 Thanks for sticking with us!

-Updated by jams 7 months ago
+Updated by jams over 11 years ago

 • Target version set to 8.0